 Next, you will be welcomed to Outlook.com.
-After reading the Welcome Message, click “Continue to Inbox” at the lower right hand side of the page.
+After reading the Welcome Message, click “Continue to Inbox” at the lower right-hand side of the page.

-Now, you will greeted by a cleaner inbox containing your first message, which is very important for perfectly setting up your account.
-It contains links to import information and and connect to other services:
+Now, you will be greeted by a cleaner inbox containing your first message, which is very important for perfectly setting up your account.
+It contains links to import information and connect to other services:

 - Link for integrating your new Outlook.com account with other emails (like Gmail) and importing all your emails

-- Link for connecting with Facebook, Twitter, Flickr, LinkedIn and many other services.
+- Link for connecting with Facebook, Twitter, Flickr, LinkedIn, and many other services.

 - Link for importing contacts from other email services